 - Dirty evaporator coil: If dust accumulates on the coil, air can’t flow over it, and it’s likely to freeze.

 - Broken blower: A defective motor or unbalanced fan might prevent airflow over the evaporator coil.

-The next time your AC freezes up, call on the NATE-certified pros at Service Experts Heating & Air Conditioning to take care of the problem.
+The next time your AC freezes up, call on the ACE-certified pros at Service Experts Heating & Air Conditioning to take care of the problem.
 We have a lot of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things running again in no time.
 Contact us at 614-334-3192 to schedule air conditioning repair in Columbus with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.